Knowledge Center

 4. Nurture candidate relationships

 Once you have sourced top candidates, the next step is to build a relationship with your pipeline.
-Engaging talent with personalized content is one of the best ways to keep your organization on their radar.
+Engaging high-potential individuals with personalized content is one of the best ways to keep your organization on their radar.

-Personalized email campaigns can target audience segments such as marketers, developers, or people in leadership positions.
-The more granular your audience segments are, the higher your chances are of increasing pipeline engagement.
+Personalized email campaigns can target audience segments such as marketers, developers, or people in key roles in leadership.
+The more granular your audience segments are, the higher your chances are of increasing pipeline engagement and demonstrating to key talent that you’re a strong employer

 What kind of challenges should you expect?